martintasker/docker-cluster/README.md

 * a compose file which only brings up the runtime services, so that we don't have to remember to specify a given service
 * therefore, a separate compose file for the support services
 * additional parameterization on the liquibase image so that it can be used in the context of multi-db microservice clusters

+### Services vs tools

+`cluster-db-4/` addresses the separation of runtime services and tools, so that now

+* `docker-compose up` brings up the database and keeps it going -- more convenient
+* `docker-compose -f tools.yaml up db-update` updates the database to the latest revision -- less convenient
+* `docker-compose -f tools.yaml up db-rollback` rolls back the database by one revision -- less convenient
+* `./exec-psql.sh` goes into a `psql` shell on the given database -- same